maciejczyzewski/maciejczyzewski.github.io/_posts/2015-08-23-fixing-sudo-on-os-x-tricky-method.markdown

     $ dsenableroot

-> You’ll have to type your user and password, and set root a new password (can be the same).
+> You'll have to type your user and password, and set root a new password...

 Now, you can log in as root...